Katacc/Iostria/Iostria.md

 - Cleric
 	- If you are a cleric of **Death**.
+		- _**Death us apart.**_ You have made a pact with the Death.
+Once per week, you can see the way a target creature dies.
+This does come with consequences.
+If you try to alter the death of the creature, death will claim something from you...
+(DM Chooses).
+You canno't tell anybody of the future of any creature you check.
+"As you begin to utter the words, you feel death grasp your breath away and torment you untill you stop speaking.
+Nobody can hear you at this time" .

 	- If you are a cleric of the **Gods**.
 		_**Infernal Conflict.**_ Passive ability.
 As a cleric you have devoted your life to the gods and you have felt their warm embrace, still as an Ashen one you have died and felt the cold hand of death.
 Because of this you can naturally sense other creature’s alignment.